laToufff/MCProxyCommand/README.md

-# Proxy Command
+# Fresh Proxy Command

-A command that allows to send commands from you minecraft server instances to a velocity proxy.
+This project is a fork of the project [Proxy Command](https://modrinth.com/mod/proxy-command) from [michiruf](https://modrinth.com/user/michiruf) updated for the new version of Minecraft.

 ## Installation